Skip to content

 Dr. Triplett is an alumnus of Alcorn State University, graduating cum laude.
 He earned his DDS degree from Howard University College of Dentistry and completed a General Practice Residency with the University of Mississippi Medical Center School of Dentistry.
 He is the recipient of many honors and awards including the College of Dentistry Dean’s Appreciation Award in 2017, a Certificate of Special Congressional Recognition from Congressman Steve Cohen in recognition of outstanding and invaluable service to the community in 2018, a City of Memphis Certificate of Recognition for Outstanding and Meritorious Contribution to Our Community in 2018, and a UT President’s Award Citation of Merit in 2019.

-As the assistant dean of Community Oral Health and Outreach, Dr. Triplett will oversee, encourage, and support community engagement activities in the College of Dentistry.
-He will be involved in the development and implementation of new programs, and the establishment of new relationships as it relates to the college’s public service mission.
+Dr. Triplett oversees, encourages, and supports community engagement activities in the College of Dentistry.
+He is involved in the development and implementation of new programs, and the establishment of new relationships as it relates to the college’s public service mission.

 Professor and Chair, Health Promotion and Disease Prevention Department